 Mr Fletcher, who was medically discharged from 40 Commando Royal Marines in September, said: "At the time my injuries hadn't been dealt with before and the treatment I received was disappointing.

 "This charity is looking to bring the knowledge and expertise that's lacking in the NHS, which will be important because a lot of servicemen and women don't like to complain.

 "Our attitude is to just get on with the job and deal with the situation.
-They'll help themselves rather than be a burden or hindrance to staff."'Put up with it'
+They'll help themselves rather than be a burden or hindrance to staff."